createEndpoint

 config | EndpointConfig | Optional configuration for schemas and middlewares |

-method is a required value in an endpoint definition.
+The method is a required value in an endpoint definition.
 It specifies the HTTP method the endpoint responds to.
 All supported methods follow the HTTP/1.1 RFC specification.

 import type { HTTPMethod } from "@aura-stack/router/types"